stuartcarnie/blog/content/post/objective-c-ternary-operator.md

 result = condition_expression ? true_expression : false_expression;
 ```

-If condition_expression evaluates to true, result will be assigned the true_expression; otherwise, result will be assigned the false_expression.
-A GNU extension to the ternary operator, also available in Objective-C, is the ability to omit the true_expression as follows:
+If `condition_expression` evaluates to true, result will be assigned the `true_expression`; otherwise, result will be assigned the `false_expression`.
+A GNU extension to the ternary operator, also available in Objective-C, is the ability to omit the `true_expression` as follows:

 ```mm
 result = first_expression ?: second_expression;
 ```

-result will be assigned the value of first_expression if it evaluates to true or second_expression if first_expression evaluates to false.
+result will be assigned the value of `first_expression` if it evaluates to true or `second_expression` if `first_expression` evaluates to false.

-nil in Objective-C evaluates to false, so the GNU extension becomes particularly useful for ensuring default values during assignment, which is a pattern used widely in JavaScript.
+`nil` in Objective-C evaluates to `false`, so the GNU extension becomes particularly useful for ensuring default values during assignment, which is a pattern used widely in JavaScript.

-A contrived example might be an init method that takes an NSDictionary with options for configuring the instance, as follows:
+A contrived example might be an init method that takes an `NSDictionary` with options for configuring the instance, as follows:

 ```mm
 - (void)initWithOptions:(NSDictionary *)options {